 Sleeping on your back is the sleep position in which you are the most guaranteed to avoid back and neck stiffness.
 When you sleep on your back, your body’s weight gets distributed evenly.
-You will be able to avoid curving your spine in unnatural ways, as tends to happen with some of the other sleep positions.
+You will be able to avoid curving your spine in unnatural ways, as tends to happen with some of the other sleeping positions.

 On Your Side

-While sleeping on your back is the best sleep position to avoid back and neck stiffness, sleeping on your side can be good as well.
+While sleeping on your back is the best sleeping position to avoid back and neck stiffness, sleeping on your side can be good as well.
 However, you need to do it the right way.
 You should grab a thin pillow and place it between your legs.
 This will support the proper alignment of your spine and pelvis.
 The pillow you use for your head should also be thinner than usual.
 This is so that there is a horizontal line going from your head and down your spine.
 As with sleeping on your back, you should keep your shoulders off of your pillow.

 If you do decide to sleep on your side, make sure you alternate what side you sleep on.
-You may experience some discomfort in your muscles or joints if you always face the same side while sleeping.
+You may experience some pain in your muscles or joints if you always face the same side while sleeping.

 What Else You Can Do

 Besides sleeping in a way that relieves pressure on your joints, you can find relief by doing a few other things.
-These can be things you do in addition to sleeping in a discomfort-reducing position.
+These can be things you do in addition to sleeping in a pain-reducing position.

 Sleep on a Supporting Mattress

 Since you are spending around a third of your day sleeping, you should invest in a good mattress.
 Sleep is an essential part of life, which is why you owe it to yourself to sleep on something that will provide you with a refreshing night of sleep, every night.